chloechsu/nanoparticle/README.md

 This script trains a random forest model based on the simulated data, and generates more data based on the random forest model.

-The generated data will be in the `data` directory.
+The generated data in csv form will be in the `data` directory.

+## Load generated data and original simulated data.
+See example script `src/load_data.py`.